W427697/Discord-/CONTRIBUTING.md

 If you want to make code changes to Storybook packages while running a sandbox, you'll need to do the following:

 1. In a second terminal run `yarn build --watch <package-1> <package-2>` in the `code/` directory.
 The package names is the bit after the `@storybook/` in the published package.
-For instance:
+For instance, to build the `@storybook/react @storybook/core-server @storybook/api @storybook/addon-docs` packages at the same time in watch mode:

 ```bash
 cd code